gesslar/Chatter/README.md

 * `chatter restore` - Restore the chatter window from minimized state.
 * `chatter save` - Save the chatter window lock, visibility, and position.
 * `chatter load` - Load the last saved chatter window lock, visibility, and position.
+* `chatter size` - Set the font size for the chatter window.
 ## Credits

 ### Icons